Chang Xiao (肖昶)

 changxiao0731 at gmail.com

-I’m a Research Scientist at Adobe Research.
-I am also an incoming Assistant Professor in the Computer Science Department at Boston University, starting in Fall 2025.
+I am an Assistant Professor in the Computer Science Department at Boston University.
+Previously, I was a Research Scientist at Adobe Research.
 I received my Ph.D. in Computer Science from Columbia University and B.S. from Zhejiang University.
-I am a recipient of the Snap Research Fellowship (2019) and the Cheung-Kong Innovation Doctoral Fellowship.

 My research lies at the intersection of Human-Computer Interaction, Generative AI, Visual Computing, and AR/VR.
 I am particularly interested in developing human-centered interaction techniques that are intuitive, immersive, and natural.
 This work spans three key areas: (1) Enablement: Leveraging computational design and developing AI-driven sensing methods to make passive physical object/environment interactive, as if they were digital.
 (2) Creation: Empowering users to design interactive experiences with ease and creativity by building new GenAI systems.
 (3) Evaluation: Studying human factors to ensure our techniques align with human values, needs, and perceptions.